K-PaaS/application-platform-guide-eng/install/service/mongodb.md

 ### <div id="2.2"/> 2.2.
 Stemcell Check

 Check the Stemcell list to make sure that the Stemcell required for service installation is uploaded.
-The Stemcell of this guide uses ubuntu-bionic 1.76.
+The Stemcell of this guide uses ubuntu-jammy 1.181.

 > $ bosh -e ${BOSH_ENVIRONMENT} stemcells